UM-Bridge/umbridge/hpc/README.md

    Adapt the configuration in ``hpc/hq_scripts/allocation_queue.sh`` to your needs.

-   For example, when running a very fast UM-Bridge model on an HPC cluster, it is still advisable to choose medium-sized jobs for resource allocation.
-That will avoid submitting large numbers of jobs to the HPC system's scheduler, while HyperQueue itself will handle large numbers of small model runs within those jobs.
+   For example, when running a very fast UM-Bridge model on an HPC cluster, it is advisable to choose medium-sized jobs for resource allocation.
+That will avoid submitting large numbers of jobs to the HPC system's scheduler, while HyperQueue itself will handle large numbers of small model runs within those allocated jobs.

 2. **Configure model job**